seifhussam/MARLClassification/docs/tasks.md

 - Task-11: Investigate stopping/resuming training (to mimic the training paper described in the paper).
 [David]
 - Task-12: Investigate the effect of stopping communication.
 [Pedro]
 - Task-13: Add a bool flag to enable/disable message reciever.
 [David]

+## Week 4: 12-11-2024 to 19-11-2024

+Notes:
+- Task-12 was done by David and Task-11 will be reassigned to Pedro

+Carryover:
+- Task-1: Increase the observation window size to [4, 6, 8, 16, 28] and run the experiment.
+[Pedro]
+- Document findings in the experiment template.
+[Task-7] [João]
+- Task-8: Investigate changing rewards according to action.
+[João]
+- Task-10: Investigate another dataset (SEMEION) for the experiment.
+[Seif]
+- Task-12: Run David's branch with non-communication [Seif] + Documenting the experiment [David]
+- Task-11: Investigate stopping/resuming training (to mimic the training paper described in the paper).
+[Pedro]

+New Tasks:
+- Task-14: Start working on the final report. (ask about the report template) [David starts and everyone contributes]
+- Task-15: Start working on the final presentation. (deadline 8th of December) [Seif starts and everyone contributes]